rajivnunda/network-plus/README.md

 # network-plus

 This document has been written to prepare for the comptia network+ exam.
 It contains an understandable summary of all exam topics.
-If you want it more detailed and video explanations, you can search for yourself or look at the other [resources](https://github.com/beyzadp/cybersec-and-dev-resources#network) I have gathered.
+If you want it more detailed or need video explanations, you can search for yourself or look at the other [resources](https://github.com/beyzadp/cybersec-and-dev-resources#network) I have gathered.
 If you need even more source or notes you can reach me or open a issue.

 ## Section 1: Networking Concepts
 - [1.1 – The OSI Model](https://github.com/beyzadp/network-plus/blob/main/networkplus.md#11--the-osi-model)